Web Key IT’s 16 Steps

 Testing

-Use A11y Outline extension in Firefox by selecting the icon and using the dropdown list to review links.
+Use the A11y Outline extension in Firefox by selecting the icon and using the dropdown list to review links.

 - Are there any empty links?